vikasAWA/Blog/posts/solvit.md

 email: vik@gmail.com
 author: Vikas Awasthi
 date: 03/04/2025
-description: This blog introduces "How To Solve It With Code," a course by fast.ai and Answer.AI, teaching "Dialog Engineering" – a collaborative coding approach using AI tools like "solveit" to solve problems.
-It emphasizes human-AI partnership, breaking down complex tasks into smaller, manageable steps, to create understandable, maintainable code.
-The course aims to empower individuals to leverage AI for various applications beyond traditional app development.
+description: This blog features "How To Solve It With Code"—a fast.ai and Answer.AI course on Dialog Engineering.
+It demonstrates how AI tools like solveit enable a human-AI coding partnership that breaks complex tasks into manageable steps for building maintainable code.
 image: /images/solvit.jpeg
 title:  A New Way of Solving
 categories: ["Solveit", "AI", "Tech"]